Regulations of the BlueTruck24.co.uk online store

 - Payment for the ordered goods can be made by the Buyer using one of the methods of his choice:

-b) by transfer to the Seller’s bank account with the number:
+- a) by transfer to the Seller’s bank account

 - The Buyer shall be deemed to have withdrawn from the Contract and the Contract shall cease to be binding on the Parties if payment is not made within 7 days of receipt of the order confirmation.